-As identified in the analysis of Patterns of Integration and Segregation, there are 9 tracts in Contra Costa the Uunincorporated County areas with unit capacity that meet the criteria of being considered RCAAs, all in the central and eastern portions of the county.
-These include tracts in the Danville, Alamo, Acalanes Ridge, Discovery Bay, the southern portion of Vine Hill, an area and Reliez Valley areas (tracts 3040.04, 3040.05, 3200.04, 3211.02, 3342, 3382.03, 3400.02, 3461.02, and 3470).
-These concentrations of affluence correlate with a relatively low proportion of the population that identifies as non-White, close proximity to jobs (with the exception of Discovery Bay), low CalEnviroScreen scores, with overhigh rates of homeowners (more than 75.0 percent homeowner of households), and low rates of overcrowding (below 2.0 percent).
-In general, homeowner overpayment rates in these tracts range closely between from 27.0 to 35.4 percent.
-However, cost burdened renters, although comprising less than 25.0 percent of households in all of the tracts, range from a low of 14.4 percent in Acalanes Ridge (with less than one percent of total above moderate-income unit capacity); to a high of 69.2 percent in the highest income tract (3461.02) in Alamo., although only 8.6 percent of the households rent, and in this tract, the decision to overpay for rental housing may be a choice in order to reside in neighborhoods with access to the highest level of resources and amenities.
-Overall, 40.9 percent of the above moderate-income unit capacity is identified for sites within the RCAAsfostering housing mobility opportunities in high resource areas
+As identified in the analysis of Patterns of Integration and Segregation, there are 9 tracts in the unincorporated County with unit capacity that meet the criteria of being considered RCAAs, all in the central and eastern portions of the county.
+These include tracts in the Danville, Alamo, Acalanes Ridge, Discovery Bay, the southern portion of Vine Hill, and Reliez Valley areas (tracts 3040.04, 3040.05, 3200.04, 3211.02, 3342, 3382.03, 3400.02, 3461.02, and 3470).
+These concentrations of affluence correlate with a relatively low proportion of the population that identifies as non-White, close proximity to jobs (with the exception of Discovery Bay), low CalEnviroScreen scores, high rates of homeowners (more than 75.0 percent of households), and low rates of overcrowding (below 2.0 percent).
+In general, homeowner overpayment rates in these tracts range from 27.0 to 35.4 percent.
+However, cost burdened renters, although comprising less than 25.0 percent of households in all of the tracts, range from 14.4 percent in Acalanes Ridge (with less than one percent of total above moderate-income unit capacity); to 69.2 percent in the highest income tract (3461.02) in Alamo.
+Overall, 40.9 percent of the above moderate-income unit capacity is identified for sites within the RCAAs.

-The low proportion of low-to-moderate-income household in the RCAA tracts indicates a current shortage of affordable housing in this area.
-To facilitate integration and foster improved access to these resources and opportunities for lower-income households beyond the RHNA, which exceeds the required RHNA allocation, the CityCounty has identified capacity exclusively for 3.7 percent of lower-income unit capacity in the Discovery Bay tracts, and 1.6 percent in Saranap.
-As welldditionally, 4.8 percent of moderate-income unit capacity is available on sites in the RCAAs, to promote income-integration and housing mobility opportunities in close proximity to services, jobs, and transit.
+To facilitate integration and foster improved access to these resources and opportunities for lower-income households, the County has identified capacity for 3.7 percent of lower-income unit capacity in the Discovery Bay tracts, and 1.6 percent in Saranap.
+Additionally, 4.8 percent of moderateincome unit capacity is on sites in the RCAAs, to promote income-integration and housing mobility opportunities in close proximity to services, jobs, and transit.
 However, the low proportion of low-to-moderate-income household in the RCAA tracts indicates a current and future shortage of affordable housing in these areas.
-Therefore, the CityCounty has included Action Program-HE-A2.5 to promote construction of ADUs and IADUs, to increase unit capacity potential which exceeds allocation potential in higher resource areas and predominantly single family neighborhoods, including these tracts.
+Therefore, the County has included Action HE-A2.5 to promote construction of ADUs and JADUs, to increase unit capacity potential in higher resource areas and predominantly single family neighborhoods, including these tracts.

-While not all census tracts throughout the county identified in the site inventory include capacity for all income categories, the CityCounty has included Actions Programs-HE-A2.1, through HE-A2.9,; HE-A4.1,; and- HE-A5.1, HE-A5.3, HE-A5.4, and HE-A5.5 to advance the provision of housing stock accommodating a range of households.
-The distribution of sites identified in Table 6-3843 is based on the availability of sites and potential for development during the planning period.
-Figures 6-167 through 6-28 compare the total RHNAunit capacity to citywide indicators of fair housing for a comprehensive comparison of how the sites inventory will influence existing patterns.
+While not all census tracts throughout the county identified in the site inventory include capacity for all income categories, the County has included Actions HE-A2.1 through HE-A2.9, HE-A4.1, HE-A5.1, HE-A5.3, HE-A5.4, and HE-A5.5 to advance the provision of housing stock accommodating a range of households.
+The distribution of sites identified in Table 6-43 is based on the availability of sites and potential for development during the planning period.
+Figures 6-16 through 6-28 compare the total unit capacity to citywide indicators of fair housing for a comprehensive comparison of how the sites inventory will influence existing patterns.